sudara/basic-macos-keychain-action/README.md

 ### Avoiding user interaction

-Normally, running `codesign` will popup a prompt to have you auth against the keychain.
-Running `codesign` requires the keychain password
+Running `codesign` requires the keychain password.
+Normally, running `codesign` will therefore popup a prompt to auth against the keychain.

-In CI, we need to avoid the required user interaction but remain secure.
+In CI, we need to avoid the required user interaction (but remain secure).
+To accomplish this:

 - Only the `codesign` tool can access the keychain.
+We specify `-T /usr/bin/codesign`.
-We do _not_ use the `-A` flag when importing the cert via `security import `.
-We only specify `-T /usr/bin/codesign`.
+- We do _not_ use the `-A` flag when importing the cert via `security import `.
 - We use `security set-key-partition-list,` specifying the temporary keychain password, which lets us use the keychain passwordless, but _only_ with Apple's `codesign` tool.

-### Steps taken for security on self-hosted runners
+### Security on self-hosted runners

+I've taken the following steps to help insulate when used on self-hosted runners.

-- We create a real unique keychain password per job run.
+- It creates a unique keychain password per job run (vs. just reusing the keychain name).
-- The keychain file is specific to the exact job run (multiple can run in parallel)
 - The keychain password [is masked and unavailable in logs](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions#masking-a-value-in-a-log).
+- The temporary keychain file is specific to the exact job run (multiple can exist in parallel).
 - The keychain is removed from the keychain list and deleted at the end of the job run.

 ### Additional Considerations with self-hosted Runners

+> [!WARNING]
-Be warned: GitHub self-hosted runners run as the your local user on your local machine.
+> Remember GitHub self-hosted runners run as the your local user on your local machine.

-This GitHub action creates _temporary_ keychains, one keychain per job attempt.
+This GitHub action creates _temporary_ keychains (one keychain per job attempt).

-In other words, when running on self-hosted runners, this action will add and remove a keychain on your local machine.
+In other words, when running on self-hosted runners, this action _will_ add and remove a keychain on your local machine.

-I've made this as secure and clean as possible, but it's still worth noting.

 You can view your keychains in your user directory `~/Library/Keychain`.
-Ideally you should see never see evidence unless a job is running, in which case you would temporarily see a keychain present like so:
+You should never see evidence unless a job is running, in which case you would temporarily see a keychain present like so:

 ```
-/Users/runner/Library/Keychains/github-action-test-sign-11996557705-16-1.keychain-db
+/Users/<youruser>/Library/Keychains/github-action-test-sign-11996557705-16-1.keychain-db
 ```

 ## Releasing

+Putting this here to remember :)

 ```
 git tag -a v1.0.0 -m "Releasing 1.0.0"